novemberborn/novemberborn.net/content/skills-and-background.md

 ## Minutia

-I'm a Dutch national.
+I'm a dual Dutch and British citizen.
 I hold a Bachelor's degree from [University of Twente](https://www.utwente.nl/en/).
 I'm fluent in Dutch and English and fairly decent at comprehending German.